Aaronkst/mm-nric/README.md

 # Myanmar NRC

-This package is to streamline development for myanmar nrc input and verification.
+This package is to streamline development for myanmar nric input and verification.

 ## Installation
 Using npm: